 - Oil filter – For the Africa Twin K&N – KN-204

 - Remove the skid plate – 3 5mm allen/hex bits – 2 underneath towards the front of the plate and 1 on the left side near the foot beg.
 From there it slides off a small rail on the right side.
 Mind the little cylinder/spacer and rubber grommet included on the side bolt.

 - Remove drain bolts – there are TWO of them.
 Both 12mm.
 Remove in any order.
 Make sure oil pan is under both.
 Rock bike back and forth on center stand to get all the oil out.

 - Replace drain bolts.
 Check the crush washers and replace if worn/damaged.
 Torque for the two 12mm bolts is 22 ft-lbs.

 - Remove the old oil filter.
 If using the K&N, a 17mm wrench is handy to remove the filter.
 Make sure the oil drain pain is below the filter, more oil will come out.

 - Replace the oil filter.
 Like I said, I like the K&N filters with the nut on the end.
-Makes removal and install so much easier.
+Makes removal so much easier (do NOT use nut on end for install).
 Part number is KN-204.
 Honda OEM part number (for reference, if desired) is 15410-MFJD01.

 - Lubricate the oil filter gasket by using some fresh oil on your finger.
 Torque for oil filter is 19 ft-lbs.